arc-language/parser/README.md

 func (s *BaseArcParserListener) ExitParameterList(ctx *ParameterListContext)
     ExitParameterList is called when production parameterList is exited.

-func (s *BaseArcParserListener) ExitParenExpr(ctx *ParenExprContext)
-    ExitParenExpr is called when production ParenExpr is exited.

 func (s *BaseArcParserListener) ExitPointerType(ctx *PointerTypeContext)
-    ExitPointerType is called when production PointerType is exited.
+    ExitPointerType is called when production pointerType is exited.

+func (s *BaseArcParserListener) ExitPostfixExpression(ctx *PostfixExpressionContext)
+    ExitPostfixExpression is called when production postfixExpression is exited.

+func (s *BaseArcParserListener) ExitPostfixOp(ctx *PostfixOpContext)
+    ExitPostfixOp is called when production postfixOp is exited.

-func (s *BaseArcParserListener) ExitPrimaryExpr(ctx *PrimaryExprContext)
+func (s *BaseArcParserListener) ExitPrimaryExpression(ctx *PrimaryExpressionContext)
-    ExitPrimaryExpr is called when production PrimaryExpr is exited.
+    ExitPrimaryExpression is called when production primaryExpression is exited.

 func (s *BaseArcParserListener) ExitPrimitiveType(ctx *PrimitiveTypeContext)
     ExitPrimitiveType is called when production primitiveType is exited.

-func (s *BaseArcParserListener) ExitPrimitiveTypeSpec(ctx *PrimitiveTypeSpecContext)
-    ExitPrimitiveTypeSpec is called when production PrimitiveTypeSpec is exited.

-func (s *BaseArcParserListener) ExitProgram(ctx *ProgramContext)
-    ExitProgram is called when production program is exited.

 func (s *BaseArcParserListener) ExitReferenceType(ctx *ReferenceTypeContext)
-    ExitReferenceType is called when production ReferenceType is exited.
+    ExitReferenceType is called when production referenceType is exited.

+func (s *BaseArcParserListener) ExitRelationalExpression(ctx *RelationalExpressionContext)
+    ExitRelationalExpression is called when production relationalExpression is exited.

 func (s *BaseArcParserListener) ExitReturnStmt(ctx *ReturnStmtContext)
-    ExitReturnStmt is called when production ReturnStmt is exited.
+    ExitReturnStmt is called when production returnStmt is exited.

-func (s *BaseArcParserListener) ExitReturnType(ctx *ReturnTypeContext)
-    ExitReturnType is called when production returnType is exited.

-func (s *BaseArcParserListener) ExitStoreStmt(ctx *StoreStmtContext)
-    ExitStoreStmt is called when production StoreStmt is exited.

-func (s *BaseArcParserListener) ExitStringLiteral(ctx *StringLiteralContext)
+func (s *BaseArcParserListener) ExitStatement(ctx *StatementContext)
-    ExitStringLiteral is called when production StringLiteral is exited.
+    ExitStatement is called when production statement is exited.

 func (s *BaseArcParserListener) ExitStructDecl(ctx *StructDeclContext)
     ExitStructDecl is called when production structDecl is exited.